jasonccox/grav-theme-webfolio/README.md

 # Webfolio Theme

-The **Webfolio** Theme is a basic theme for creating an online portfolio with [Grav CMS](http://github.com/getgrav/grav).
+The **Webfolio** Theme is a basic theme for creating an online portfolio and blog with [Grav CMS](http://github.com/getgrav/grav).
 It is partially based on the [Quark Theme](https://github.com/getgrav/grav-theme-quark).

 ## Sample